About The Project

 ADST is currently working with our partners to host educational events examining the Dayton Peace Accords implementation, developing educational materials such as lesson plans, and engaging national and international practitioners, academics, and students in a conversation on diplomats’ lesson learned during the negotiations and implementation of the Dayton Peace Accords.
 More information to come soon!

-ADST Heading to 2025 NATO Parliamentary Summit in Dayton, OH:
+ADST and 2025 NATO Parliamentary Summit in Dayton, OH:

 Additional Dayton Peace Accords Materials: